levon003/levon003.github.io/_posts/2026-07-04-card-trick.md

 {% include card-trick/card-trick-play.html %}

-You can check "highlight comparison card" and run the trick again to visualize how both halves move through the deck.
+You can check "highlight comparison card" and run the trick again to visualize how both halves move through the stack.

 ## Why does the trick work?